 It was in the fall, and he was eating taffy apples and Halloween candy in addition to the usual processed and packaged foods like cereal, microwave popcorn, peanut butter, and granola bars.

 Palm oil is in Skittles and Starburst candies.
-It’s in some varieties of Gatorade and Powerade.”
+It’s in Ritz Crackers.
+It’s in most all bakery and desserts from the grocery store.

 After that, we started reading all food and drink labels.